Lynz951/tic-tac-toe/pseudocode.md

  Init: Create my states

  1. playerTurn: 'x' or 'o'
+  - player 1's turn? true or false
+  - player 2's turn? true or false

- 2. winConditions: There are 8 different combitions of 3 in a row that equal a win for a player
+ 2. winConditions: There are 8 different combitions of 3 in a row that equal a win for a player - array
     1. ['x', 'x', 'x', '', '', '', '', '', ''] - top horizontal
     3. ['', '', '', 'x', 'x', 'x', '', '', ''] - middle horizontal
     4. ['', '', '', '', '', '', 'x', 'x', 'x'] - bottom horizontal